seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 ---
 Accessibility is not just a nice-to-have, it’s a fundamental requirement for creating inclusive and user-friendly web experiences.
 Forms are the most common interactive elements where accessibility gaps can significantly impact user experience.
 Issues like missing labels, improper focus management, or inappropriate use of ARIA (Accessible Rich Internet Applications) can make forms unusable—not just for users relying on assistive technologies but for everyone.

 Usually I like to keep things pretty plain on this blog and talk about the fundamentals of the web, you know HTML, CSS and some JS.
-Buuuut one of the tools in a developer’s toolbox is [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) (RTL) and with React being one of the most popular frameworks (and one I use daily) it’s worth exploring how RTL can double as a tool for catching and validating accessibility concerns.
+Buuuut one of the tools in a developer’s toolbox is [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) (RTL) and with React being one of the most popular frameworks—and one I use daily—it’s worth exploring how RTL can double as a tool for catching and validating accessibility concerns.

 ## Why not \[inset name of testing library] for accessibility testing?